 Lyme Regis Marine Centre, home to the Boat Building Academy, also houses living accommodation for twelve students.
 The accommodation is basic but comfortable and reasonably priced, enabling people to live and work on Monmouth Beach for the duration of their course.

 The communal areas of the accommodation are looked after by Wendy, our housekeeper.
 Students are responsible for cleaning their own rooms (although clean bed linen is provided) and washing up.
 Home-cooked breakfast and lunch are available at a minimal cost on weekdays, but residents cook for themselves in the evening.
 There are coin-operated washing machines, a tumble drier, iron and ironing board and each resident is given fridge and larder space.
-The upstairs sitting room (looking out to sea) is equipped with a television, DVD player and video recorder – the dining room also has a television.
-There is wireless broadband access in most parts of the building, including the bedrooms.
+There is wireless broadband access in most parts of the building.

 For more information and prices please see our Prospectus.